William Lane: White or Yellow?

-Although his efforts were primarily directed towards the non-fictional, Lane was an avid author whose works deeply reflected his political philosophy, as short as his bibliography is.
-The Workingman's Paradise, an allegorical novel written in sympathy with those involved in the 1891 shearers' strike, was published under his pseudonym John Miller in early 1892.
-In the novel Lane articulated the belief that anarchism is the noblest social philosophy of all.
-Through the novel's philosopher and main protagonist he relates his belief that society may have to experience a period of state socialism to achieve the ideal of anarcho-communism.
-Mary Gilmore, later a celebrated Australian writer, said in one of her letters that "the whole book is true and of historical value as Lane transcribed our conversations as well as those of others".
+The Workingman's Paradise, an allegorical novel written in sympathy with those involved in the 1891 shearers' strike, was published by Lane under his pseudonym John Miller in early 1892.
+In it, he articulated the belief that anarchism is the noblest social philosophy.
+Through the novel's protagonist he relates his view that society may have to experience a period of state socialism to achieve the ideal of anarcho-communism.
+Mary Gilmore wrote in one of her letters that "the whole book is true and of historical value as Lane transcribed our conversations as well as those of others".

 Most prominent in his bibliography is his novella White or Yellow?: A Story of the Race War of A.D.
 1908 (1887).
 In this work, Lane proposed a horde of Chinese people would legally arrive to Australia, who would then overrun White society and monopolise the industries important to exploiting the natural resources of the "empty north" of the continent.
 As Australian invasion literature, White or Yellow? reflects Lane's nationalist racialism and left-wing politics within a future history of Australia under attack by the Yellow Peril.

 Lane wrote that in the near future, British capitalists would manipulate the legal system and successfully arrange the mass immigration of Chinese workers to Australia, regardless of its socioeconomic consequences to Australian common folk and their society.
 The economic, cultural, and sexual conflicts that resulted from the capitalists' manipulation of the Australian economy would then provoke a race war throughout the continent, fought between the White settlers and Chinese workers.

 The racialist representations of Yellow Peril ideology in the narrative of White or Yellow? work to justify forcible expulsion and murder of Chinese workers as an acceptable response to the loss of physical and economic control of Australia.
 Historically the leaders of the Australian labour and trade unions greatly opposed the importation of Chinese workers, whom they portrayed as an economic threat to Australia due to their eagerness to work for low wages, as well as them presenting a libertine and race-diluting threat to Christian civilisation.
 Lane's work was intended to act as an apolitical call to racial unity among white Australians.